 Camp Director Jacob Lanoue is well experienced in what makes Units and Scouts go!

-Last year, he was our Program Director at Hinds.
+This will be Jacob’s second year as Camp Director.
+Previously, he served as our Program Director at Hinds.
 Jacob is York District’s Activity Chair, an assistant Scoutmaster and a Venturing Crew Advisor.
-One our council’s best activity planners, Jacob is an Eagle Scout and a vigil honor member of the Order of the Arrow.
+One our council’s best activity planners, Jacob is an Eagle Scout and a Vigil Honor member of the Order of the Arrow.

 Jacob is a graduate of the BSA’s National Camping School in both Program and Management and is a Camp School faculty member.
 When not at camp, Jacob is a general contractor.